-- Use an approved calibrated concrete moisture meter (Tramex Concrete Encounter) as a preliminary measurement for moisture.
-Follow manufacturer's specific calibration requirements.
-The Tramex reading should not exceed 4.0 on the scale. - 2) Perform a polyfilm test.
+- 2) Perform a polyfilm test.
 Tape down 2' x 2' polyfilm squares (a clear garbage bag or plastic drop cloth will do) in several places on the floor.
 Wait 24-48 hours, and then check for the appearance of condensation on the inside of the bag or plastic for a darkening on the concrete sub floor.
-Either occurrence signals the likely presence of excess moisture, - requiring a mandatory calcium chloride test.

-3) Test with a 3% Phenolphthalein in Anhydrous Alcohol Solution.
+Either occurrence signals the likely presence of excess moisture, requiring a mandatory calcium chloride test. - 3) Test with a 3% Phenolphthalein in Anhydrous Alcohol Solution.
 Do not apply solution directly to the concrete surface.
-First chip 1/4" deep into the concrete test area and apply several drops of the solution.
-Any change in color - signals the likely presence of excess moisture, requiring a mandatory calcium chloride test. - 4) Once you have determined the moisture content and that moisture is present a calcium chloride and pH alkalinity test MUST be performed to determine the moisture emissions through the concrete slab of the moisture and alkalinity in the concrete floor. - Perform a calcium chloride test according to the manufacturer's instructions.
+First chip 1⁄4" deep into the concrete test area and apply several drops of the solution.
+Any change in color signals the likely presence of excess moisture, requiring a mandatory calcium chloride test. - 4) Once you have determined the moisture content and that moisture is present a calcium chloride and pH alkalinity test must be performed to determine the moisture emissions through the concrete slab of the moisture and alkalinity in the concrete floor so appropriate corrective action can be taken. - Perform a calcium chloride test according to the manufacturer's instructions.
 The maximum acceptable reading is 3-lbs. /24 hours/1000 sq. ft. for moisture emissions.
 Three test for the first 1,000 square feet and one test for every 1,000 square feet thereafter. - Perform a Relative Humidity test according to the manufacturer's instructions.
 The maximum reading is 75%.
 Three test for the first 1,000 square feet and one test for every 1,000 square feet thereafter. - Perform a pH alkalinity test according to the manufacturer's instructions.
 A pH reading of 6-9 on a pH number scale of 1-14 is acceptable. - If the test results exceed this number the concrete slab should be sealed with appropriate sealers to correct those emissions as per the manufacturer's recommendations.

-Note: If excessive moisture (3-lbs. to 7-lbs.) is present or anticipated, use a moisture retardant system to seal the concrete or an inexpensive sheet vinyl/slip sheet glued directly to the concrete slab to reduce vapor intrusion.
+This must be documented before installation. - Note: If excessive moisture (3-lbs. to 7-lbs.) is present or anticipated, use a moisture retardant system to seal the concrete or an inexpensive sheet vinyl/slip sheet glued directly to the concrete slab to reduce vapor intrusion.
 Follow the instructions of the sheet vinyl manufacturer, using a premium grade alkaline resistant adhesive, and full spread application system to bond the vinyl to the subfloor.
+For additional requirements and information, refer to our Slip Sheet Technical Note.